-Join James Williamson for an in-depth discussion in this video Vendor prefixes, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Vendor prefixes, part of Learning CSS.

 - [Voiceover] As you learn CSS,…you'll often see examples of code…with some very curious syntax.…In front of the CSS properties,…you'll often see a prefix or series of prefixes…that look something like this.…So what are those?…Those are vendor prefixes,…and they can seem a little confusing…the first time you run into them,…especially since they seem to set…the same rule multiple times.…Well, vendor prefixes allow browser manufacturers…to add support for proprietary features…or features that are still in development.…